Ladyada's Electronics Toolkit

 - Solder sucker - Strangely enough, that's the technical term for this desoldering vacuum tool.
 Useful in cleaning up mistakes, every electrical engineer has one of these on their desk.

 - Solder wick/braid 5ft spool - Used along with the solder sucker to clean up soldering messes.
 Wick really comes in handy when soldering or desoldering surface-mount parts.
 Even if you don't have the best iron for SMT work, a bit of wick will fix it up.

 - Panavise Jr - PCB holder and general purpose 360 degree mini-vise.
 I use mine every day, they are the best thing for holding your circuit board steady, and the soft jaws are not conductive so you can do power tests at the same time.

 - Digital Multimeter - Model 9205B+ is a good-all-around basic multimeter.
 Has a continuity tester, DC/AC voltage and current, resistance, transistor and diode/LED test.
 Runs on a 9V battery.
-Please note that the photo above doesn't reflect the new multimeter.
-New photos are coming soon!

 - Diagonal cutters - the best diagonal cutters, these are comfortable to use and have strong nippers for perfect trimming of wires and leads.
 I've used my pair every day for years.

 - Wire strippers - We've upgraded our basic 'adjustable' wire strippers to these multi-sized wire strippers.
 They include: 22-30 AWG strippers, wire cutters, 'plier' tips, and a wire loop.
 Ground blades for precision cutting.
 Spring return, comfy molded handles and a closing-lock.